3 Clinical need and practice

 3.5 IBS is a functional bowel disorder characterised by frequent bouts of bowel disturbance, abdominal pain and discomfort, and bloating.
 There is no clear cause, no distinctive pathology and treatment is symptomatic.
 Exacerbations may be triggered by diet or stress.
 Physiological studies often show an increase in bowel sensitivity, and the condition may be associated with abnormal muscle activity in the wall of the bowel.
 It is troublesome and can interfere with activities of daily life, although it does not usually cause serious morbidity.

-3.6 NICE clinical guideline 61 on irritable bowel syndrome in adults suggests a prevalence of between 10% and 20% in the general population.
+3.6 The NICE guideline on irritable bowel syndrome in adults suggests a prevalence of between 10% and 20% in the general population.
 Prevalence figures can vary depending on the diagnostic criteria used, which may account for the range of reported values.
 The true prevalence of IBS may be higher than estimated because many people with IBS symptoms do not seek medical advice; the NICE guideline cites NHS Direct online data that suggest 75% of people using this service rely on self-care.
 IBS most commonly affects people between the ages of 20 and 30 years and is twice as common in women as in men.
 Recent evidence shows that there is also a significant prevalence of IBS in older people.
 In terms of non‑IBD conditions, the percentage of people with IBS is greater in adults than children.

 3.7 IBD is the term normally given to a group of conditions that involves inflammation of the gastrointestinal tract, such as Crohn's disease and ulcerative colitis.
 These conditions can sometimes have serious complications, including a high risk of surgery and an increased risk of colorectal cancer.
 In both ulcerative colitis and Crohn's disease, some people have active disease but no symptoms.